Updated June 2, 2026

 The Deliverables in Concrete Terms

-In the first 30 days, the program builds the executive's context model: a structured voice and perspective profile developed through deep discovery sessions and writing sample analysis.
-This model is the foundation everything else is built on — it's what makes AI-assisted drafts read like the executive rather than like a generic content template.
-The context model is the primary upfront investment and one of the most durable assets the program produces.
+The program starts by developing a clear understanding of the executive's voice and perspective, drawn from conversations and existing writing.
+This profile is the foundation everything else is built on — it's what makes drafts read like the executive rather than like a generic content template, and it's one of the most durable assets the program produces.

-Beginning in month two, the regular production cadence starts: drafts delivered for review, editorial strategy calls to surface new angles, and active submission management for target publications.
-The executive's involvement is scoped to reviewing and approving drafts (five to ten minutes per piece) and a brief monthly or biweekly check-in to surface new topics or perspectives worth developing.
-Publication logistics — editor relationships, submission formatting, follow-up — are handled entirely by Phantom IQ.
+From there, the regular production cadence begins: drafts delivered for review, editorial strategy conversations to surface new angles, and active submission management for target publications.
+The executive's involvement is scoped to reviewing and approving drafts and a brief, periodic check-in to surface new topics or perspectives worth developing.
+Publication logistics — editor relationships, submission formatting, follow-up — are handled for them.

 The Editorial Strategy Layer